-Dr. Jacob Wallach offers complete services for dental implants at his Rockland County dental office.
+Dr. Jacob Wallach is an Associate Fellow of the American Academy of Implant Dentistry and offers complete services for dental implants at his Rockland County dental office.
 Our dental implant procedures are completed under one roof from start to finish by Dr. Wallach.
 This makes dental implant treatment more convenient and the results more predictable.

 We offer a range of dental implant options from single tooth implants to “All on Four” (implant denture) systems.